rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ## 1.21.36 Abridgments of the title proper

-<a name="1.21.36.1">1.21.36.1</a> **General rule**.
-Abridge a long title proper only if it can be done without loss of essential information.
-Do not omit any of the first five words  (the first six words if the title begins with an article).
-Indicate omissions by the mark of omission.
+<a name="1.21.36.1">1.21.36.1</a> **General rule**. *Optionally*, if the title proper is very lengthy and can be abridged without loss of essential information, omit less important words or phrases, using the mark of omission.
+Do not omit any of the first five words (or, if the Title proper beings with an article, the first six words).

 <a name="1.21.36.2">1.21.36.2</a> **Alternative title**.
-If the title proper contains an alternative title, do not omit any of the first five words of the alternative title.
+If the title proper contains an alternative title, do not omit any of the first five words of the alternative title (or, if the alternative title begins with an article, the first six words).

 <a name="1.21.36.3">1.21.36.3</a> Extend the transcription of the title proper through at least the end of the [chief title](/DCRMR/glossary/C/#chief-title) of the resource.
 Apply this provision even if other words in the title proper precede the chief title.
-If the end of the chief title cannot be determined, break off the transcription at the first grammatically acceptable place, but in no event within the first five words of the chief title.
+If the end of the chief title cannot be determined, break off the transcription at the first grammatically acceptable place, but never within the first five words of the chief title (or, if the chief title begins with an article, the first six words).

 ## 1.21.37 Manifestations without a collective title

 ### 1.21.371 Two or more expressions named on the preferred source of information

 <a name="1.21.371.1">1.21.371.1</a> If a manifestation has no collective title and the preferred source of information bears the titles of two or more individual expressions, other than supplementary matter (see [1.21.35](/DCRMR/title/Title-proper/#12135-title-proper-with-supplementary-or-section-designation-or-title)), that are contained in the manifestation, transcribe the titles of the individual expressions in the order in which they appear on the preferred source of information.
-See [Element order](/DCRMR/title/#1012-element-order) ([1.01.2.5](/DCRMR/title/#1.01.2.5)) for guidance on recording.
-If using ISBD punctuation, see [Prescribed punctuation](/DCRMR/general-rules/Prescribed-punctuation/) for guidance.
+See [Element order (1.01.2.5)](/DCRMR/title/#1.01.2.5)) for guidance on recording.
+If using ISBD punctuation, see [Prescribed punctuation (0.2.1.2)](/DCRMR/general-rules/Prescribed-punctuation/#0.2.1.2) for guidance.

 >Example:
 ><CITE>Laurentij Vallae elegantiarum Latinae linguae libri sex ; eiusdem De